Course Content

 Perceptron Layers

-Perceptron is the name of the simplest neural network, consisting of only one hidden layer.
-However, in order to be able to solve more complex problems, we will create a variation of perceptron called multilayer perceptron (MLP).
-A multilayer perceptron consists of multiple hidden layers.
+Perceptron is the name of the simplest neural network, consisting of only one neuron.
+However, in order to be able to solve more complex problems, we will create a model called multilayer perceptron (MLP).
+A multilayer perceptron consists of one or more hidden layers.
 The structure of a multilayer perceptron looks like this:

-- Hidden Layers: these layers process the data and extract patterns.
-We have two hidden layers in our model;
+Hidden layers: these layers process the data and extract patterns.

 In general, each layer consists of multiple neurons, and the output from one layer becomes the input for the next layer.